Did you know it’s 5-25X more expensive to get a new client than it is to keep an existing one?

 The numbers and percentages provided by your email tracking will help you to maximize the effectiveness of your campaigns.
 This way, if you have a high number of unopens, you can split test by sending different emails out at the same time (and see which one gets higher opens).

-So no matter the email marketing software you choose, be sure to set up that email tracking!
+So no matter what ESP you choose, be sure to set up that email tracking!

 Step 8: Send!